 The Magic Songs of the Finns, Elias Lönnrot, 1880

-In ancient Finland there was one animal who was worshiped more than any other and that animal was the bear.
-In Finland there are lots of archaeological finds made which tell us about the existence of ancient bear cult.
-In the area around Ural mountains there are lots of myths about the great bear god.
+In ancient Finland there was one animal that was worshiped more than any other and that animal was the bear.
+In Finland there are lots of archaeological finds made which tell us about the existence of the ancient bear cult.
+In the area around Ural mountains in Siberia there are lots of myths told about the great bear god.
 Birth myth of the bear from Siberiean Ostjak tribe was also well-known in ancient Finland.
-Bear lived in the star sky in the constellation of the big bear and the small bear with his father god Num Torum.
+Bear lived in the star sky in the constellation of the Ursa Major with his father god Num Torum.
 Bear looked down to the earth and soon longed to live among people.
-His father agreed and send him down to the earth in a golden cradle.
+His father agreed and sent him down to the earth in a golden cradle.
 Bear´s life in the earth was filled with sin.
 This made Num Torum ashamed and he allowed humans to kill his son.
 Myth which tells that bear has cosmic origins is common all around Eurasian areas.
-Among Vogul tribe in Siberia there is a similar myth but bear is a female not a male.
+Among Vogul tribe in Siberia, there is a similar myth but bear is a female not a male.
 In northern Eurasia among several different clans there was belief that people were descendants from an union between a human goddess and the cosmic bear god.
-In the earliest Saami mythology moon goddess Háhtežan was married to the cosmic bear and her sister Njávežan the sun goddess was married to the cosmic moose.
+In the earliest layer of Saami mythology moon goddess Háhtežan was married to the cosmic bear and her sister Njávežan the sun goddess, was married to the cosmic moose.
 These were two the most respected and feared animals in northern hunter-collector cultures.

 Mielikki The Bear Goddess

 Finnish word karhu the bear is derived from the word karhea which means rough fur.
 Because bear was such respected god the name of the bear was a tabu.
 It was forbidden to say the name aloud.
-It was believed that that would jinx the bear an it would harm the person for not being respectful.
+It was believed that that would jinx the bear an it would harm the person for not being respectful towards it.
 This is why in Finnish language there are over 1000 nicknames for bear alone.
-It was believed that bear was also a shaman and it could hear people´s thoughts.
-Fact that bear was worshiped as a god in Finland has in fact been beneficial for bears in modern Finland.
-Compared the several other European countries bears are not hunted that great numbers and there are app.
+It was believed that bear was also a shaman and a witch and it could hear people´s thoughts.
+That bear was worshiped as a god in Finland has in fact been beneficial for bears in modern Finland.
+Compared the several other European countries in Finland bears have not been hunted that great numbers and there are about.
 1500-2000 bears living in Finland´s forests still today.

 In Finnish mythology Mielikki the forest god is often connected to bears.
-After bear was landed from the skies in the golden cradle Mielikki adopted the bear and nurtured him with honey and apples.
-She gave bear it´s mission to be the most loved, respected and feared animal of the forest.
+After the bear was landed from the skies in the golden cradle Mielikki adopted the bear and nurtured him with honey and apples.
+She gave bear it´s mission to be the most beloved, respected and feared animal of the forest.
 Mielikki and her husband forest god Tapio could also shape sift themselves as bears.
 In many ways Mielikki as a goddess is similar to bears.
-She represents two aspects of womanhood; the independent hunter goddess who protects her home the forest (very much like a mother bear who protects her cubs) and on the other hand she is the nurturing mother goddess who represents the healing aspects of forest and nature.
-Mielikki is also an interesting goddess in that sense that each winter she went to winter sleep...just like a bear.
-Summer and autumn were sacred time for Mielikki spring and winter were times when Tapio rules the forest.
+She represents two aspects of womanhood; the independent hunter goddess who protects her home the forest (very much like a mother bear who protects her cubs) and on the other hand she is the nurturing mother goddess who represents the healing aspects of the forest and nature.
+Mielikki is also an interesting goddess in that sense that each winter she went to winter sleep/hibernation...just like a bear.
+Summer and autumn were sacred time for Mielikki.
+Spring and winter were times when Tapio ruled the forest.